-If you are no longer eligible for active CCRN status, you may apply for Inactive, Alumnus or Retired status.
-More information about these options can be found in the CCRN Renewal Handbook.
-Applications for Alumnus and Retired status are available under Documents and Handbooks.
+If you are no longer eligible for active CCRN status, you may be eligible for CCRN-K renewal.
+Other renewal options include Inactive, Alumnus and Retired status; more details about these options can be found in the CCRN Renewal Handbook.

 Do orientation hours count toward the hours needed for CCRN eligibility?

-Hours that count toward CCRN eligibility are those hours during which one is assigned as the primary nurse for a group of acutely and/or critically ill patients.
+Hours that count toward CCRN eligibility are those hours during which one is assigned as the primary nurse for a group of acutely/critically ill patients.
 If the nurse is following or shadowing another nurse who is the one with the patient assignment, those hours would not count.